brianaderer/Mary-Ann-Liebert-1.0/Readme.md

  - The ACF definitions are housed in json files in the 'acf-json' folder in the main theme directory.
 This cuts down on database calls
  - Quotations are auto-titled and named with a concatonation of the author and first few words of the quotation via a hook into the post update function
  - Front end output is modularized via template parts, see the 'template-parts' folder.
 This allows for hierarchical calling and automatic fallbacks, granting extensibility and maximum code reuse
+ - 'Quotations Created' timestamp currently defaults to America/NY, plan to extend later with a browser query to automatically deliver information in browser based timezone